-of graduates who applied accepted in to medical or dental school
+2018-19 biochem graduates who applied were accepted into medical or dental school

-Biochemists are the locksmiths of life science.
 Use your imagination, ingenuity and understanding of the basics of living processes to unlock life’s mysteries and improve the quality of life.
-If you’re interested in combining the tools of biology, chemistry and genetics to fight human disease, increase the production and quality of food, and protect the environment, then a career in biochemistry is right for you.
+Combine the tools of biology, chemistry and genetics to fight human disease, increase production and quality of food, and protect the environment.

 - Genetic Counseling

 - FBI Forensic Science

 Your biochemistry degree provides excellent preparation for the intellectual demands of the medical profession.
 This training includes, as part of the degree requirements, all of the science courses necessary for application to medical school or related professional fields.
 In addition to the required science classes, we encourage students to take courses in psychology, sociology and statistics to be prepared for the MCAT.
 Many graduates of this program successfully go on to attend medical, dental, veterinary, pharmacy or optometry school.